Skip to main content

 Starting at $0.10 per million tokens processed.
 Only detected and transformed tokens count toward usage.

-Dataframer’s detection, anonymization, and augmentation feature gives you three modes of operation on sensitive data across your datasets:
+DataFramer’s detection, anonymization, and augmentation feature gives you three modes of operation on sensitive data across your datasets:

 • Detection — identify sensitive entities and surface them for review, without modifying the data